Patrick Henry: Monuments and memorials

 Several of Henry's homes are recognized for their association with him.
 Scotchtown Plantation is a National Historic Landmark.
-The Red Hill Patrick Henry National Memorial preserves Henry's final home, gravesite, and his law office.
+The Red Hill Patrick Henry National Memorial preserves Henry's final home, gravesite, and law office.
 The site of his birthplace, which burned in 1807 and is now reduced to archaeological remains, is also preserved; it is listed on the National Register of Historic Places.
 A plaque placed by the Daughters of the American Revolution marks the site of Leatherwood in Henry County.

 Henry helped found Hampden-Sydney College, believing that "every free state" should promote "useful knowledge amongst its citizens".
 He was an original trustee and sent seven of his sons there.
 Henry was instrumental in getting its charter passed by the General Assembly in 1783.
-Emory and Henry College in Emory, Virginia was named for him and John Emory, an early bishop in Virginia.
+Emory and Henry University in Emory, Virginia was named for him and John Emory, an early bishop in Virginia.
 According to the college, "Bishop Emory symbolizes belief in the union of faith and learning, while Governor Henry represents the commitment to the ideals of freedom and civic virtue."